Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Related Work

-To the best of our knowledge, no work has considered multiple climb and approach directions for take-off and landing, along with ground operation processes such as taxiing and turn around on gates on a vertiport terminal, termed as vertiminal.
-Also, no work has studied and analyzed the impact on the throughput of vertiminal by arrival and departure operations\hidetxt{time}, considering different sequences of operations such as arrival-arrival, arrival-departure etc., with different classes or types of VTOL vehicles.
-The optimization problem proposed in \cite{tsao2009integrated}, which is used as our base, minimises the weighted sum of the gate, taxiing, and queuing delays\hidetxt{ in operations} at a conventional airport.
-The work models runway entrance as a queue to \hidetxt{account for the inability to }adhere to the schedule developed by the deterministic optimization process.
-Unlike their work, we are not using queues at the entrance of the TLOF pad. \hidetxt{Having different directions to climb, the take-off can be free-flowing and no aircraft needs to wait at the entrance of the TLOF pad, assuming proper aircraft scheduling.} The impact of queuing, if any, is left for future study.
+To the best of our knowledge, no work has considered multiple climb and approach directions for take-off and landing, \hidetxt{along}with an integrated approach towards ground operation processes such as taxiing and turnaround at gates at a \streva{vertiport terminal, termed as} vertiminal. \streva{Also, no work has studied and analysed the impact on the throughput of vertiminal by arrival and departure operations, considering different sequences of operations such as arrival-arrival, arrival-departure, etc., with different classes or types of VTOL vehicles.} \reva{The impact of arrival and departure operations on vertiminal throughput, particularly across different operational sequences (e.g., arrival-arrival, arrival-departure) and various classes or types of UAM vehicles, remains largely unexplored.
+Our work offers fresh insights into these aspects.} Our work builds upon the optimisation problem proposed in \cite{tsao2009integrated}.
+Unlike the base formulation which minimises the weighted sum of the gate, taxiing, and queuing delays\hidetxt{ in operations} at conventional airports, our work minimises the weighted sum of delays for approach, landing, taxiing, turnaround, gate, take-off, and climbing operations at vertiminals. \hidetxt{ The work models runway entrance as a queue to \hidetxt{account for the inability to }adhere to the schedule developed by the deterministic optimisation process.
+Unlike their work, we are not using queues at the entrance of the TLOF pad. } \hidetxt{Having different directions to climb, the take-off can be free-flowing, and no aircraft needs to wait at the entrance of the TLOF pad, assuming proper aircraft scheduling.
+The impact of queuing, if any, is left for future study. }

-The paper presents the following contributions: \begin{enumerate} \item \hidetxt{We have proposed} A novel operational procedure is proposed where a UAM flight can climb and approach using multiple surface directions. \item The MILP model \hidetxt{presented in our previous work} \cite{saxena2023integrated} \hidetxt{ We have further enhanced the MILP problem from our previous work for } is extended to incorporate arriving flights and turn around at gates.
-We pruned the model to reduce the number of variables \& constraints, and have compared our formulation with First Come First Serve (FCFS) scheduling. \item We developed equations to determine the theoretical bounds of throughput of a vertiminal that consider various sequences of aircraft movements and different flight classes.
-The accuracy of these equations is verified using the formulated MILP model. \end{enumerate}